A Complete Clinician’s Approach to Musculoskeletal Management of the Foot and Ankle

 24 Education Hours: 8 Hours – Online Self Study + 16 Hours – Online Instructor-led Training

-The IAOM-US NEXT Approach to Complete Clinician in Musculoskeletal Management of Foot & Ankle Pain course takes an in-depth look at pathoanatomy (structural deficiencies, functional instability, intra-articular joint conditions, chondral defects, muscular dysfunctions, etc.), basic and specific clinical examination of the ankle and foot complex, clinical interpretation and differential diagnosis, management suggestions for acute and recurrent/chronic foot and ankle conditions, overall conservative management of foot and ankle pain among others.
+The 8 hours of online lectures encompass an in-depth look at pathoanatomy, basic and specific clinical examination of the ankle and foot complex, clinical interpretation and differential diagnosis, management suggestions for acute and recurrent/chronic foot and ankle conditions, as well as overall conservative management of foot and ankle pain.

 - Exhibit an exact knowledge of pathoanatomy, physiology, and biomechanics for the foot and ankle joint complex conditions and related disorders.